Common tasks with KQL for Microsoft Sentinel

 | union withsource = SourceTable kind = inner SecurityEvent

-The withsource parameter lets you specify the name of a new column whose value in a given row is the name of the table from which the row came.
-In the example, we named the column SourceTable, and depending on the row, the value is either OfficeActivity or SecurityEvent.
+Use the withsource parameter to specify the name of a new column whose value in a given row is the name of the table from which the row came.
+In the example, you name the column SourceTable, and depending on the row, the value is either OfficeActivity or SecurityEvent.

-The other parameter we specified was kind, which has two options: inner or outer.
-In the example, we specified inner, which means the only columns that are kept during the union are those that exist in both tables.
-Alternatively, if we had specified outer (which is the default value), then all columns from both tables would be returned.
+The other parameter you specify is kind, which has two options: inner or outer.
+In the example, you specify inner, which means the only columns that are kept during the union are those that exist in both tables.
+Alternatively, if you specify outer (which is the default value), then the query returns all columns from both tables.

 Join

-Join works similarly to union, except instead of joining tables to make a new table, we're joining rows to make a new table.
-Like most database languages, there are multiple types of joins you can perform.
+Join works similarly to union, except instead of joining tables to make a new table, it joins rows to make a new table.
+Like most database languages, you can perform multiple types of joins.
 The general syntax for a join is:

 T1